objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 The cache restores unchanged `modules`.
 In the opposite case, the cache seamlessly delegates the build work to the standard Maven core, without interfering with the build execution logic.

 Let's clarify upfront that the Maven Build Cache Extension is not suitable for caching EO compilation stages, as it is designed for caching at the module level within a project and not for individual tasks.

 Special attention should be given to the Takari Incremental API.
 This API can be applied to cache EO compilation stages as it operates with `goals`.
 It does not use hashing algorithms, which can slow down project build times, and it does not have separate cache directories.
+The Takari checks the last modification time of the input files.
-Each `builder` has own directories for input and output data related to their work.
+It doesn't create a hash.

 ### EO build cache